BinaryStudioAcademy/bsa-2020-buildeR/frontend/README.md

 # BuildeR

-We are using [ng-bootstrap](https://ng-bootstrap.github.io/#/components/alert/examples) to style our component.
-There are lots of examples
+We are using ng-bootstrap to style our component.
+You can find lots of examples [here](https://ng-bootstrap.github.io/#/components/alert/examples)

 ## Extensions for development (required):
  - TSLint  (analysis tool that checks TypeScript code for readability, maintainability, and functionality errors)